 According to a study by industry analysts at IDC, 70 percent of successful breaches start on the endpoint.
-An endpoint is the final point in a communication path; for example, a computer, user account, etc. Attackers often phish users and leverage local machine credentials to move laterally across the network in ways invisible to traditional monitoring tools.
-While user behavior across the network and in the cloud is important, it cannot be complete without monitoring activities on endpoints.
+An endpoint, or asset, is the final point in a communication path; for example, a computer, user account, etc. Attackers often phish users and leverage local machine credentials to move laterally across the network in ways invisible to traditional monitoring tools.
+While user behavior across the network and in the cloud is important, it cannot be complete without monitoring activities on assets.

-One of the key sources of InsightIDR’s knowledge of the network environment comes from endpoints.
+One of the key sources of InsightIDR’s knowledge of the network environment comes from endpoints, or assets.
 The workstations and laptops in the network, as well as the servers when viewed from the perspective of computers with logon histories and running processes, provide excellent visibility into many aspects of the network that can’t be gathered by monitoring network appliances or even Active Directory logs.

-The Endpoint Monitor is a unique Event Source in the InsightIDR Collector infrastructure in that it acts as a scanner to query endpoints across the network for the data that allows the system to monitor and report on the above activity.
+The Endpoint Monitor is a unique Event Source in that it acts as a scanner to query assets across the network for the data that allows the system to monitor and report on the above activity.

-Processes running on endpoint computers can be reviewed several different ways.
+Processes running on assets can be reviewed several different ways.

 - Click Assets & Endpoints from the InsightIDR menu.